SjoerdV/ConvertOneNote2MarkDown/docs/README.md

    * markdown_mmd (MultiMarkdown)
    * markdown_phpextra (PHP Markdown Extra)
    * markdown_strict (original unextended Markdown)
+* Remove double spaces and "\" escape symbol that are created when converting with Pandoc
 * See more details on these options here: https://pandoc.org/MANUAL.html#options
 ## Known Issues